 Sending an email from another account or alias is useful if:

-Gmail gives you the option to send your email from your real account or from an alias:
+Gmail gives you the option to send your email from your real account or an alias.

 Why are my emails not delivered when I use an alias?

 Within YAMM, we reuse this option in Gmail to let you send your mail merge from another account.

 warning However, sending from another account can impact your email deliverability!

 Your emails may not be delivered to your recipients through Gmail servers if:

 - You spoofed your recipients, who can easily report your email as phishing.
 Your recipient's servers can then block your emails for future campaigns.

 - You sent too many spams emails.
 Read more on the following article: What is spam?
 How is your email marked as spam?